symbol/symbol-docs/source/concepts/fees.rst

 Fees
 ####

 Announcing :doc:`transactions <transaction>` have an associated cost.
 This cost is necessary to provide an incentive for the :doc:`harvesters <harvesting>` who secure the network and run the infrastructure.

 ****************
 Network currency
 ****************

-By default, fees are paid in the underlying currency of the Catapult network.
+By default, fees are paid in the underlying currency of the |codename| network.

 .. csv-table:: Default network currency per network type
     :header: "Network type", "Mosaic name"
     :delim: ;

-    MIJIN_TEST; cat.currency
+    MIJIN_TEST; |privatenetworkcurrency|
-    TEST_NET; nem.xem
+    TEST_NET; |networkcurrency|

 Private chains can edit the configuration of the network to eliminate fees, or use another :doc:`mosaic <mosaic>` that better suits their needs.